 - Isolate sites to run on multiple IIS applications or servers, for example, if you have specific security or performance requirements, in which case you configure a new site outside Optimizely.

-You can install Optimizely CMS through XCOPY deployment by copying application files.
+You can install CMS through XCOPY deployment by copying application files.
 An XCOPY-style file transfer simplifies deployment and maintenance of Optimizely sites because it does not create registry entries, and it does not register shared components.
 An example of XCOPY-style hosting is Azure Web Sites, where only a directory is provided, and you cannot run an installation setup procedure.

-Another benefit of the XCOPY architecture in Optimizely CMS is that it does not store machine- or site-specific information in configuration files, so you can use a shared folder for multiple servers.
+Another benefit of the XCOPY architecture in CMS is that it does not store machine- or site-specific information in configuration files, so you can use a shared folder for multiple servers.
 During development in a shared environment with source control, developers can keep configuration files checked-in and still create a site that can be duplicated in a multi-site deployment.
-Because the Optimizely CMS is based on ASP.NET Core, the application files (XCOPY files) can be produced or published by using .NET publish commands.
+Because the CMS is based on ASP.NET Core, the application files (XCOPY files) can be produced or published by using .NET publish commands.

 See also the following deployment scenarios.